 For proper aftercare, brush twice daily using fluoride toothpaste and floss regularly.
 Avoid chewing on hard food items and if you have the habit of grinding teeth, ask your dentist for night guards.
 Visit your dental hygienist regularly for the proper upkeep of the cement.

 - Does a crowned tooth get a cavity?

-Crown in itself doesn’t get cavities but the underlying tooth can still be prone to cavities if there is no proper upkeep of dental hygiene.
+The crown in itself doesn’t get cavities, but the underlying tooth can still be susceptible to cavities if there is no proper upkeep of dental hygiene.
 If the underlying tooth starts to decay due to cavities, the crown may no longer fit it and can fall off.
 You can avoid this problem with regular cleanings and checkups.

 For more doubt-clearing sessions with the most experienced dentist in Satwa, visit National Medical Centre, a dentist clinic in Satwa where you can find doctors adept in crowning to meet your personal crowning needs.